Beonchip logo

 Conclusions

-BE-Doubleflow device is a suitable platform for intestine modelling as gut-on-a-chip.
-Results showed high cell viability and proliferation rates, similar to the control system.
-The cell differentiation was improved in the BE-Doubleflow device, with an increase in mucin- and defensin-secreting cells present in this model.
-Moreover, the increase in gene expression of these cells was visible as early as day 7, which can point to a quicker differentiation in the microfluidic system, compared with the standard 21 days of culture.
+The Be-Doubleflow device provides a suitable platform for intestine modeling as a gut-on-a-chip.
+In this model, researchers observed high cell viability and proliferation rates, similar to the control system.
+Additionally, the Be-Doubleflow device improved cell differentiation.
+Specifically, they saw an increase in mucin- and defensin-secreting cells in the gut-on-chip model.
+Moreover, gene expression in these cells increased as early as day 7.
+This early gene expression suggests quicker differentiation in the microfluidic system, compared to the standard 21 days of culture.

 Download the full Application note